- SCU Home Page

 1. Sustainability Research Initiative Competitive Grants (up to $90,000).

 We request proposals to support current faculty research and creative activity and foster new scholarly projects in the areas of sustainability and environmental justice.
 We anticipate awarding up to thee grants for a one or two year project.
 At least one grant will be specifically in support of environmental justice work.
 Projects may involve an individual faculty member or a team of faculty.
 Individual faculty grants will be up to $20,000 and team awards will be up to $30,000.
-Funds may be used for summer salary, graduate and undergraduate assistants, postdoctoral fellows, project-related travel, supplies, or equipment.
 At the end of each project period, a two-page project summary (white paper) accessible to a non-specialist is required and will be publicly available on the web.
 Full-time faculty are invited to apply.
-Proposals are due February 22, 2013 with awards announced in late March or early April, and project start dates of June 1, 2013.
+Proposals are due March 6, 2015 with awards announced in late mid April, and project start dates in June of 2015.

 a.
 Project Title, List of Participating Faculty, and Project Summary (1 page)